 Anno Domini, 1620.

-In keeping with the Compact, the group elected John Carver their first governor.
-The Pilgrims first landed at Provincetown, Cape Cod on November 11, 1620.
+In keeping with the Compact, the Pilgrims confirmed John Carver, the first elected governor in the English colonies.
+The Pilgrims landed at Provincetown, Cape Cod on November 11, 1620.
 Since the next day was Sunday, they stayed aboard ship and worshipped God under the guidance of Elder Brewster.
 They then made three expeditions over the next month searching for a site for a settlement.
 After crossing Cape Cod Bay, they found Plymouth Rock, and decided this was the ideal spot to build a settlement.
 Because of stormy weather, it was not until December 23 that they were able to land and begin setting up home.

 Half of the colonists did not survive the first winter, including their first governor John Carver.
 William Bradford was elected governor in the spring of 1621.

 The native American Indians in the region were the Wampanoag Nation, an Algonquin group that had settled in eastern Massachusetts.
 Massachusetts is an Indian word that means "by the great hills."
 The Indian sachem or chief of the region was Massasoit of Pokanoket, a vigorous man whose tribe had also been devastated by the smallpox epidemic of 1616-1619, introduced by the Europeans in their fishing explorations of the area.

 The Pilgrims made a treaty with Massasoit, an alliance between the godly William Bradford and Massasoit, an alliance that would last as long as both were alive.
 That spring the Indians Samoset and Squanto showed the Pilgrims how to cultivate the land and plant corn, beans, squash, and pumpkins, and where to hunt and fish.
 The Pilgrims appreciated that they would not have survived in the New World without the support of the native American Indians.